-- Ride an in-service bus over the route - Ride over the route in a base car with a qualified operator - Ride a route qualification coach led by a transit instructor.
+- Ride an in-service bus over the route - Ride over the route in a base car with a qualified operator - Ride a route qualification coach led by a transit instructor. - Ride a route qualification coach. - Use the Electronic Route Qualification (ERQ) System.

 Route qualification by driving or riding over a route in a private vehicle is not allowed.
-Qualification on routes where the operator will be driving a trolley coach must be done in a trolley.
+Qualification on routes where the operator will be driving a trolley coach must be done in a trolley or qualify by using ERQ.

 Operators riding in-service coaches or in a base car with a qualified operator must present a completed route break-in card to the Training Unit with the signature of the instructing operator within five calendar days after riding the route.
+Operators may qualify on three routes in a 24 hour period of time and may only qualify on a day that they work or on a RDO.
+An operator may not qualify when they are on vacation, sick, industrial or FMLA/KCMLA leave.
+An operator's pay cannot exceed 16 hours in a 24 hour period of combined on-duty and qualification pay.

-8.25 Route Changes/Disqualification
+8.26 Route Changes/Disqualification